 It entails having clear ideas on the strategy, approach, and path forward, as well as the deadlines to reach each goal and the resources to use.

-This phase entails getting down to business and creating the content.
+This phase entails getting down to business and creating the course content and training materials.
 In the development stage, you prepare the content to be used and adapt it to the possibilities afforded by e-learning education once you decide on the style and manner you want to impart specific knowledge.

-Once you established the goal, the path has been clearly outlined, and you can launch the course.
+Once you established the goal, the path has been clearly outlined, and you can launch the course on your learning management system.
 It’s important to remember that all previous work has been done to ensure that this phase runs smoothly.